edcolen/code-challenges/advent-code/2015/day1.md

   <summary>Solution explained</summary>
   <p>To keep the code a bit cleaner, I stored the input in a txt file and import it.
 Since I needed to check each character, I turned the resulting string into an array.</p>

-  <p>Part One: First, I created a counter to keep track of floors.
-Then, I took the instructions array and iterated it, each time adding or substracting from the counter accordingly.
+  <p>Part One: First, I created the "followElevatorInstructions" function to set a counter to keep track of floors and iterate throught the instructions array, each time adding or substracting from the counter accordingly.
 The result (final floor) was logged at the end.</p>

   <p>Part Two: I added a second argument to the forEach() callback function to get the index of each character.
 Then, I added a conditional to push the position to a variable as soon as the elevator hit the basement (-1).
 As there would be multiple times of "basement arrivals", I just logged the first index (+ 1 since positions started at 1, not 0).</p>